Choosing the best safari area

 (Experience: ancient force of nature on epic scale.)

 Think big here.
 An endless, huge canvas of nature unspoiled, ancient.
 Karen Blixen's Africa.
 Imagine massive, shimmering vistas, long horizons, and enormous herds of wild animals crossing the landscape.
-These are two of the last places on earth to see the migration of millions of wildebeest and zebras are.
+These are two of the last places on earth to see the migration of millions of wildebeest and zebras.
 The trick is to ensure being in the best possible place to view the action.
 Serengeti is good for 9 top months of viewing, the Maasai Mara a bit shorter.
 Unforgettable.

 (Experience: all the wildlife, all in your own time.)

 This game reserve in Namibia is even bigger than Kruger - but this is not an obstacle to good game viewing.
 All the wildlife is concentrated around specific waterholes, or pans.
 This makes game viewing relatively easy.
 The Etosha pan is a massive dry lakebed which, for most of the year, is dry and coated with salt.
 The surrounding savannah is home to the Big 5 and much much more.
 In essence, spending time at the waterholes means spending time watching the animals.
 Locals do it on their own; unguided.
 We suggest going with a good tour operator for best results if you're not a local.
 It's fun, and that way you'll get the most out of it.
-Game viewing is good all year through; it gets very hot in summer.
+Game viewing is good all year; but it gets very hot in summer.

 Mana Pools & Matusadona, Zimbabwe